 F: 8am to 5pm EST

-Most structures that are delivered within a six hour radius of Pine Grove, PA are installed by Solar Innovations, Inc. own experienced install crews who are trained and dedicated to the installation of Solar’s products.
-If your installation is more than six hours from Pine Grove, PA, Solar Innovations, Inc. can partner with a dealer in your area depending on availability and who is ready and able to provide you with a high quality installation of your new Solar structure.
+Most structures that are delivered within a six hour radius of Pine Grove, PA are installed by Solar Innovations, Inc.’s own trained and experienced install crews.
+Solar Innovations, Inc. can partner with a dealer in your area if your installation is more than six hours away depending on availability.
 Another installation option is locating your own glazier or contractor.
 Crew supervisors may be available to oversee installations not completed by a Solar Innovations, Inc. installation crew.
 Please speak with a Solar Innovations, Inc. representative to learn more.

 Pre-installation Site Preparation

 Substrates are also vital when it comes to site preparation.
-All substrates that the unit will sit on, next to, or over, must be noted.
+All substrates the unit will sit on, next to, or over must be noted.
 Specific attachment and isolation requirements are needed for various materials.
-The use of pressure treated wood to square, plumb, and level a foundation is very common.
-Today, pressure treated woods contain copper which will have a reaction with aluminum.
-If the unit is sitting on masonry, there will also be a reaction.
+The use of pressure treated wood to square, plumb, and level a foundation is common.
+Pressure treated woods contain copper which will have a reaction with aluminum.
+There will also be a reaction if the unit is sitting on masonry.
 In both cases, plastic shims, an ice and water shield, or building paper will protect against any reaction with the metal.
-Proper fasteners must be used in both substrates; the manufacturer should be contacted for recommendations.
+Proper fasteners must be used in both substrates; contact the manufacturer for recommendations.

 Solar Innovations, Inc. will provide color matched interior and exterior flashing to tie the unit into the existing structure.
 Minimizing the exterior of flat sill flashing reduces the chance of damage during construction; also, ice and snow will not sit on the flashing.
-For perimeter wall flashing, determine the plane of jamb filler which is 3/8 of an inch from the unit’s overall width and height.
+Determine the plane of jamb filler which is 3/8 of an inch from the unit’s overall width and height for perimeter wall flashing.
 This will allow the flashing to be tied into the system utilizing compression of the glazing bar cap.
-In order to make certain everything is ready for installation, 72 hours prior to the start of installation, request site photos to verify that all preparatory work regarding pack outs, staging, and other items are completed.
-Generally this rule of thumb is for contractors, but frequently a homeowner will have their own contractor do the preparation work.
-An up to date photo can assist in any last minute issues prior to a crew arriving on the job site.
+Request site photos to verify that all preparatory work regarding pack outs, staging, and other items are completed 72 hours prior to the start of installation to assure everything is in order.
+This rule is generally for contractors, but frequently a homeowner will have their own contractor do the preparation work.
+An updated photo can assist in any last minute issues prior to a crew arriving on the job site.

-Cleaning the glass on structures, windows, and doors helps to keep the view through the glass clear and maintains the aesthetics of the structure; keeping the glass clean will also help to keep the aluminum clean by eliminating another outlet for dirt filled run-off to streak the finish.
-It is recommended that when you do clean glass, do so on a cloudy, or mild day; this minimizes streaking of the cleaning solution on the glass.
+Cleaning the glass on structures, windows, and doors helps keep the view clear and maintains the aesthetics of the structure; keeping the glass clean will also help keep the aluminum clean by eliminating another outlet for dirt filled run-off to streak the finish.
+It is recommended to clean the glass on a cloudy or mild day to minimize streaking.

 - 1 gallon of water